 We offer numerous pain relief products, all of them made out of natural substances!

 The full record for an Iron Man race completion by a male is 7 hours, 35 minutes, and 39 seconds.
-For women, it’s 8 hours, 18 minutes, and 13 seconds.
+Jan Frodeno is the World Champion as of 2019.
+For women read more about the Triathalon record breaker Chrissie Wellington at 8 hours, 18 minutes, and 13 seconds here.
 You can bet that these athletes were quick sore from their excursion.

 Still, as incredibly challenging as the Iron Man race is, roughly 50,000 people will complete it in any given year.
 (That’s a whole lot of sore muscles and joints!)
 While it’s certainly a measure of strength and stamina, becoming an Iron Man or Iron Woman certainly is possible.